umbraco/UmbracoDocs/Reference/Searching/Examine/overview-explanation.md

 `nodeName:"paging in XSLT"`

-The problem becomes apparent straight away as you can see it quotes the phrase which basically means the term is the whole phrase.
+The problem becomes apparent straight away as you can see it quotes the phrase which means the term is the whole phrase.
 What we want from Lucene is the following:

 `nodeName:paging in XSLT`

-What this basically means is that field nodeName needs to contain either paging, in, or XLST.
+What this means, is that field nodeName needs to contain either paging, in, or XLST.

 So to achieve this we need to build our custom Lucene query and then pass it to Examine as a Raw query.